Pindwara: History

 The history of this city is studied from the history of Sirohi.
 The region falls in the Sirohi kingdom and was ruled in the 14th century by Rao Devraj who belongs to the "Chouhan clan" of the Rajputana clan.

+2026 ULB election

+The 2026 ULB election for the Pindwara Municipality was held on 11 September 2026.
+Vote counting was conducted on 14 September 2026.
+The results were as follows: